smoyergh/hse-mongo/README_HSE.md

     $ cd hse-mongo
     $ git checkout rA.B.C.D.E-hse

-Build with the following command, which assumes HSE is installed in directory `/opt/hse`:
+Build MongoDB with HSE as follows.

     $ scons --disable-warnings-as-errors CPPPATH=/opt/hse/include/hse-2 LIBPATH=/opt/hse/lib64 mongod mongos mongo

 The resulting binaries are stored in directory `./build/opt/mongo`.

+> The `CPPPATH` and `LIBPATH` paths depend on both where you installed HSE
+> and your Linux distribution.
+You need to locate these directories to
+> set these variables correctly.

 ## Configuring MongoDB Options